-Saucony is a well known name in the running world, making a wide range of shoes for both racing and training.
+Saucony is a well-known name in the running world, making a wide range of shoes for both racing and training.
 The Cortana line is part of a line whose goal is to mirror the Kinvara, one of their more popular shoes.
 The main difference is that the Cortana has more of an emphasis on cushioning and protection overall.
-It still remains pretty lightweight, and has a decently low drop too.
+It still remains pretty lightweight and has a decently low drop too.
 The Cortana 3 is the third model in the Cortana line, released in 2013.
-Though a bit older, the Cortana 3 is a pretty good shoe still for those seeking a well cushioned and decently light trainer.
+Even though it is a bit older, the Cortana 3 is a pretty good shoe still for those seeking a well cushioned and decently light trainer.

 The Cortana 3's inner sole is made up of a special foam designed by Saucony, called PowerGrid.
 PowerGrid is featured in many of Saucony’s shoes, and reportedly offers around 20 percent more cushioning than other common foams used in shoes, like EVA.
 It does this through its grid design which allows it to redistribute forces during impact well.
 The PowerGrid foam is also fairly lightweight, which helps reduce the overall weight of the shoe.
 In addition to this, the midsole additionally contains a post, which helps keep the foot aligned with the center of the shoe, for some added stability.
 Finally, the midsole has some extra materials dispersed throughout which do some more in providing cushioning and reducing impacts.
 Overall, the midsole of the Cortana 3 does a good job in providing cushioning for the foot.